rzhang19/domino_game/README.md

         - Scripts: our core C# game scripts
             - We arbitrarily created subfolders here for organization
         - MainMenu: holds scripts for displaying the main menu (which pops up when the game starts).
         - Scenes: Unity game scenes.
-Our game just uses the SpectatorMode scene
+Our game uses the MainMenu scene for login/start menu, and SpectatorMode scene for domino manipulation.
     - Editor: stores the auto-doc Doxygen tool
     - PlayModeTests: our C# test scripts
     - Plugins: SQLite for database integration